Pros and Cons of Teaching English OnlineBy Camille Turner

 You’re reliant on your Internet connection

 Another issue with any online work is that you have to rely on a stable and fast Internet connection.
 If you experience a lack of coverage or a power outage, for example, then you forfeit classes (and thus, pay!) for those hours.
-For this reason, many online tutoring companies require teachers have an Ethernet (wired) Internet connection, rather than wireless.
+For this reason, many online tutoring companies require teachers to have an Ethernet (wired) Internet connection, rather than wireless.

 Is teaching English online worth it?